Chronology

 Five String Instrument #2: an Oliver 5-string fiddle.
 (SOLD)

-Five-string fiddles are rapidly gaining in popularity and demand.
-I plan to build many more 5 string bluegrass fiddles in the years to come.
+Fortunately, five-string fiddles are rapidly gaining in popularity and demand, especially for musicians in bands.
+Therefore, I plan to build many more 5 string bluegrass fiddles in the years to come.

 Oliver acoustic five-string fiddle front view.
 Handmade in Oregon by Chet Bishop.